PowerCommands/PowerCommands2022/Docs/Secrets.md

 ## Configure your environment to use Encryption/Decryption and Secrets functionallity
 ## Good to know
 Secret is initialized the fist time you startup a new power command project on your machine, the same keys for encryption/decryption is used by all your PowerCommands based applications on the same machine.
-If you setup PowerCommands on a diffrent machine, a new key for encryption/decryption will be used, meaning you have to create the secrets again on that machine.
-But you can move the keys manually, but I do not think that you should do that.
+If you setup PowerCommands on a diffrent machine, a new key for encryption/decryption will be created for that machine.
+It is possible to manually move both the key and the encrypted secrets from one machine to another, but it is not recommended and therefore not documented.
 ## Use the secrets built in functionallity
 Create secret with built in commands named secret, like this:
 ```